 Cisdem DVD Burner is a reliable tool to burn DVD for DVD player on Mac with simple steps and retain high quality.
 It supports 300+ video formats, capable of writing multiple videos in different formats to MPEG2/AC3 DVD.

-Also, the video type is also unrestricted.
+The video type is unrestricted.
 It can easily burn playable DVDs with videos from YouTube, iTunes, iMovie, camera, mobile phone, VHS/VCR tapes, or anywhere.

 Actually, Cisdem DVD Burner comes with more practical features that will assist you to edit videos, split a video into chapters, create a looping DVD, and burn to many copies.
 When making a DVD menu, you can choose a beautiful template model or DIY it yourself.